durbanlegend/thag_rs/demo/proc_macros/docs/category_enum.md

 ## License

-This crate is licensed under MIT and Apache 2 at your discretion.
+This crate is licensed under MIT and Apache 2.
+You may use either at your discretion.

 ---